R vs Python for Data Science – Who will win the battle?

 Difference between R and Python

 R language is an open source programming language.
-It is an integrated suit that contains various software facilities for data analysis, management and graphical analysis.
+R is an integrated suite that contains various software facilities for data analysis, management and graphical analysis.
 It is used by data scientists to facilitate data operations on unstructured as well as structured data.
-It is maintained by the R core-development team – team of volunteer developers from across the globe.
+It is maintained by the R core-development team – a team of volunteer developers from across the globe.
 Also, we use this language to perform statistical operations.
-And it is available from the R-Project website www.r-project.org.
+And, it is available on the R-Project website www.r-project.org.
 R is also a command line driven program.

-It is very easy to learn.
-Although, its feature itself is modest.
+Python is very easy to learn language.
+Its feature itself is modest.
 They didn’t require too much time in investment.
 Also, its syntax is easily readable.

 R vs Python for Data Science

 As we are well known that both the languages are gaining height in the data analyst community.
 Moreover, results show that both the languages are fighting to become data scientist’s language of choice.
 This is the main point in R vs Python.

 1. Current Versions